-Globe Amaranth is a colourful flowering herb originating from tropical America but nowadays cultivated all over the world, in a wide range of climates.
+Globe Amaranth is a colourful flowering herb originating from tropical America but nowadays cultivated across the world in a wide range of climates.

 Growing up to 80 cm (2.5 ft) tall and 30 cm (1 ft) wide, it is made-up of much-branched, soft green stems with small, pointed oblong leaves and colourful, rounded flower-heads on top.
 The flower-heads are no more than 2 cm (0.8 in) in diameter and either purple, pink, red, orange or white, depending on the cultivar.
 Their colour comes from numerous coloured bracts closely clustered, each with a tiny flower tucked away inside, and this produces a single, pin-head sized seed.